tulip-control/tulip-control/doc/dev_guide.rst

     U{[WTOXM11] <http://tulip-control.sourceforge.net/doc/bibliography.html#wtoxm11>}

+- A script for running tests is ``run_test.py`` in the root of the source tree.
+  It searches under the directory ``tests/`` for files with names ending in "_test.py", and passes these to `nose <http://readthedocs.org/docs/nose/>`_.
+  Use the flag "--cover" to generate a coverage report, which will likely be placed under ``tests/cover/``.

 The following are software engineering best practices that you should try to follow.
 We mention them here for convenience of reference and to aid new committers.